Know More About Sildenafil Interactions

 Alpha-blockers

-To reduce the risk of low blood pressure, your doctor might start your ED treatment with a lesser dosage of Sildenafil.
+To reduce the risk of low blood pressure, your doctor might start your Erectile Dysfunction treatment with a lesser dosage of Sildenafil.

 Other Medicines